nadeeshaani/data-driven-astronomy/Week1: Calculating mean stack/calculate_mean_using_NumPy.md

-### In this, we are goin to calculate the mean with a NumPy array
+### In this, we are going to calculate the mean with a NumPy array

 - [NumPy](http://www.numpy.org/) arrays can store purely numerical data
     - in much less space,